top of page

 Two words: Whale watching!
 Thanks to reading a few travel blogs over the months, I discovered that whale watching could be done in VA Beach during the winter.
 That’s off-season, so you can pretty much stay at the Taj Mahal if you want – for the price of a latte!
 Or maybe a few lattes!

 We did have an amazing time with Rudee Tours seeing the most friendly, amazing, sociable creatures ever – 35-ft juvenile humpbacks – during their retreat from the colder regions.
-I learned that they do a thing called ‘mugging’ which is a friendly sign where they come right up to humans and say ‘hi’ by putting their heads above water and gently nuzzling. (need to fix this link)
+I learned that they do a thing called ‘mugging’ which is a friendly sign where they come right up to humans and say ‘hi’ by putting their heads above water and gently nuzzling. (----> there's the video on the right side)

 I found it interesting that we were among the only North Americans there.
 America needs to get out more!!
 But I enjoyed the cultural mix.
 Spain and France were in the house.